 locale-gen

-The next file, locale.conf doesn't exist yet, so we're going to make it with:
+doesn't exist yet, so we're going to make it with:echo LANG=en_US.UTF-8 > /etc/locale.conf

 export LANG=en_US.UTF-8